 A literature review also gives the reader a detailed description of prior discussions that precede the study's research paper, argument, or thesis.
-Therefore, it is vital to learn how to create a literature review to prevent making mistakes.
-The fundamental essentials are explained in this blog.

 1. What Is A Literature Review?

 Before rushing to the main content, you must first know what literature review exactly means.
 Although a literature review is a separate portion, it is an essential component of every research effort since it thoroughly examines the crucial publications on the study topic.

 It is often prepared to assess a piece of a published body of knowledge by outlining, summarising, and examining previous research projects.